How to Eat a Persimmon

 In the West there are two different types of persimmon.
 The first is the astringent type, which has the lovely acorn shape we mentioned earlier.
 The most common of these is the Hachiya, although there are ample other denominations and species within this.
 However, they all have the same basic makeup and taste.

-The second is the non-astringent type, which look a little more like a pale tomato.
+The second is the non-astringent type, which looks a little more like a pale tomato.
 These can vary in flavor, with different types of non-astringent persimmons having different tastes and slightly different textures to each other.

 No matter the type you choose, you should always ensure that they are fully ripe as they’re also known for being pretty disgusting before this point!